londelec/leandcxmlman/source/sections/supervisionCfg/monraw.rst

 MONRAW element node
 ^^^^^^^^^^^^^^^^^^^

 Traffic through any leandc serial port or socket can be captured and sent to a remote destination for a real time monitoring.
-Remote traffic monitoring can be enabled using so called raw monitoring supervision instance which requires only 1 destination socket to send the captured data.
+Remote traffic monitoring can be enabled using so called 'raw monitoring' supervision instance which requires only 1 destination socket to send the captured data.
 Raw monitoring mode will be active as long as there is a traffic through the monitored port and remote destination is reachable.
 Please see sample :ref:`MONRAW<ref-MONRAW>` element node used to configure raw monitoring and the table listing all available attributes below.